 Well, this meal was a bit disappointing.
 The chicken sauce was quite saltish, but eating it with the rice wasn't too bad.
 The plus was the meal was warm (just nice) and the portion was just right, not too much or too little.

 As for dessert, I had a choice of either Assorted petit fours (cake) or Vanilla ice-cream.
-I feel there should be more options like Japanese dessert or maybe another ice-cream flavor instead of Vanilla.
+I feel there should be more options like Japanese dessert or maybe another ice-cream flavour instead of Vanilla.

 Assorted petit fours